Autognorics/Gnomi/README.md

 - 🌱 This is neither about Artificial Intelligence nor Machine Learning ...
 -
 - ⚡ Autognorics is a new higher school of thought that deals with creating engineered life forms,
-- machines, things, and systems through Intuitive objects, Embedded Inscriptions, Dimetrics
+- machines, things, and systems based on natural system through Intuitive objects, Embedded Inscriptions, Dimetrics
 - Reverse Inverse Theory, and Inscription by Design.
 -
 - ⚡ The Revisionist Ideas: